The liar and the thief rejoice in their first year only. –Greek Proverb

 This whole thing has me thinking about how pathetic addiction is.
 It’s not cool at all.
 Addiction makes you into a compulsive robot.
 It makes you a slave.
 After so many years of praising me as someone special to her, I don’t think Vicky could have cut it all off for one afternoon of discomfort without feeling bad about herself.
 If she liked me half as much as she said she did, then she didn’t just betray me; she betrayed herself.
 Still, in the final tally, it’s up to her.
 Of all the abuse we may suffer in this life, I think the worst is the violence we do to our own fragile hearts.

 In my opinion, the world Vicky has charged into is about as glamorous as a piñata full of used condoms.
 One good whack at the wrong time, and she’s going to find out what it’s really made of.
 I sure found out, the day she broke our plans.
-I have a friend named Celeste who found herself immersed in this world once, when she was briefly married to a man who turned out to be a full out clinical narcissist: a classically good looking and wealthy man who revealed himself to be a chronic cheater and sex addict who confessed to all kinds of bizarre and high risk iterations of the act, including rape, licking a child’s genitals, and at one point, masturbating cats.
+I have a friend named Celeste who found herself immersed in this world once, when she was briefly married to a man who turned out to be a full out clinical narcissist: a tall, square jawed, wealthy man from a military family who revealed himself to be a chronic cheater and sex addict and confessed to all kinds of bizarre and high risk iterations of the act, including rape, licking a child’s genitals, and at one point, masturbating cats.
 He had slowly introduced my friend to the faux glamorous world of strangely desperate late twenty-and-thirty-something folks who writhed around on the cheap rugs of expensive hotel rooms after clubbing at places like Manray, and apparently, did their best to act like porn stars in full view of all other participants.
 My friend describes this as empty and unsatisfying.

 “It’s all about projecting an illusion of success,” she told me.
 “They create this special, exclusive club so they can feel elevated about the ‘vanilla’ people.
 Yes, they even give them a special, derogatory name.”